Skip to content

 Also, you should check their online calendar and see if there is any reception scheduled.
 You don’t want many people in your pictures, and you wouldn’t want to disturb a couple getting married!

 The second concern I would have is that there is not much natural light.
-As a result, you might seem yellower than you wish.
+As a result, you might appear yellower than you wish.

 So a bright day would be better.